sclorg-distgit/php-pecl-apcu-bc/README.md

 This repository contains sources for RPMs that are used to build Software Collections for CentOS by SCLo SIG.

-This branch is for sclo-php70 and sclo-php71 packages (for rh-php70 and rh-php71 SCL)
+This branch is for sclo-php70, sclo-php71 and sclo-php72 packages
+(for rh-php70, rh-php71 SCL and rh-php72 SCL)

 PHP 7.0 / EL-6